NeoGeographyToolkit/StereoPipeline/docs/sfs.rst

 some issues.
 If the shift is relative to this DEM, perhaps one can try the alignment above with a different value of the max displacement.

+This alignment may not always be successful, since, if all the cameras have small convergence angles, the ``residuals_pointmap.csv`` file may not have accurate 3D positions.
+If a stereo pair exists among the bundle-adjusted images, it may be preferable to create a DEM from that one and use it for alignment to the reference DEM.

 There are occasions in which the alignment transform is still slightly inaccurate.
 Then, one can refine the cameras using the reference